Under one roof in Duluth

 Now, the complex also boasts a day spa, a nightclub, a brewery, a coffeehouse and shops — everything anyone could want for a little getaway, all under one roof.

-My friend Judy and I drove up on a gray Wednesday in November, stopping first at the Depot for the free monthly antique appraisal.
+My friend Judy and I drove up on a gray Wednesday in November, stopping first at the Depot for a free antique appraisal.

 Appraiser Dan Sershon couldn't muster much interest in the plates Judy had brought, but when we asked him to tell us the most interesting thing he'd seen, he looked over our shoulders and said, "That lamp that's going to come up next.''